EDUCATION

 Unit 2: Classroom Management: This unit covers the core concepts of managing a classroom.
 Topics covered include teaching and learning styles, behavior, and strategies for establishing a healthy learning environment.

-Unit 3: Assessments: Topics include classroom testing, assessing language skills, proficiency testing and teacher assessments.
 Unit 4: Planning Lessons: Topics include curriculum planning, developing a lesson plan, and identifying learning objectives.
 This course is accredited by the TESOL International organization and leads to certification as a TESOL Instructor.

 For more information, please contact: